Is Bankruptcy Right for Me? Alternatives to Bankruptcy

 Finally, there's really nothing a debt settlement company does that you can't do yourself.
 Just call the creditor and ask to speak to someone from their "workout" department.
 Those are the people who try to "work things out" so the bank gets at least some of its money back, and they typically have the authority to settle.
 They can also do things like extend a loan over a longer repayment period or reduce (or even waive) the interest.
 Please note that I said they can, not that they necessarily will.
 Some banks are happy to help, others will never budge, and most fall somewhere in-between.

 Where debt settlement companies have an advantage is that they know the ins and outs better.
+They know which creditors are likely to settle and which ones aren't.
 They also spare you from having to deal with the often-unfriendly people at the banks' workout departments.
 In addition, if the debt settlement company is also a law firm (which usually means that they have one lawyer on staff, who may not even be there most of the time), that carries more weight with lenders; and if that "law firm" is representing you, then the creditors can't call you directly to harass you any more.

 In summary, using a debt settlement company may be a good option if you're reasonably sure that you'll have enough money to settle your debts within a relatively short period of time, if you don't feel like dealing with creditors yourself, and if you don't want to file for bankruptcy.
 But most people who try that route fail and wind up paying more money than they would have paid had they simply filed for bankruptcy.